BBC Trust

 The BBC Trust closed on 2 April 2017 at the expiry of the 2007 royal Charter, which had a 10-year lifespan.
 Labour had lost power in 2010, and other political parties had established a parliamentary majority by the time it came to the moment for a new royal charter to be written.
 Governance of the BBC was transferred to the new BBC Board in April 2017, with Ofcom assuming regulatory duties.

 Trustees

 The royal charter established that the trust should have twelve trustees, including a chairman, a vice-chairman and a member for each of the Home Nations of the United Kingdom.
-Appointments to the BBC Trust are made by Queen-in-Council, on the recommendation of UK government ministers.
+Appointments to the BBC Trust were made by Queen-in-Council, on the recommendation of UK government ministers.

 The final BBC Trust membership comprised: